menh/ZenUnmanaged/README.md

 # Zenodys Native Computing Engine

-Zenodys is development tool, sandboxed execution environment and decentralized marketplace of digital assets.
-The marketplace is powered by Zenodys Visual IoT platform.<br/><br/>
+Zenodys is Visual Development Tool, sandboxed execution environment and decentralized marketplace of digital assets.
+These aspects might seems unrelated at first sight, but properly combined together they create a marketplace where everyone, regardless of programming skills, are able to trade their digital assets.<br/><br/>
+For example, non developers can easily create applications with just drag'n'dropping visual icons and setting their properties inside Visual Development Tool.
+Applications can gather data from their devices and other sources and are executed off-chain inside sandboxed execution environment.
+Gathered digital assets are then published on distributed Digital Assets Marketplace.<br/>
+Applications on consumer side are similar to ones on supply side.
+But instead of publishing digital assets to marketplace, they deliver purchased digital assets from marketplace.<br/><br/>
-Zenodys Visual IoT platform contains browser based Visual Development Tool for visually connecting microservices (Elements) and orchestration tool (Computing Engine) which executes Elements and visual scripts on edge devices.<br/><br/>
+Visual Development Tool is browser based IDE for visually connecting microservices (Elements).
+Created visual scripts are then executed by orchestration tool (Computing Engine) on edge devices in sandboxed execution environment.<br/><br/>
+Developer's contributions are creating algorithms, applications and UI's that are later used by non developers in form of Visual Elements.<br/>

 This repository contains native C Computing Engine implementation and Elements.<br/><br/>
 Managed .NET Framework of Computing Engine implementation is [here](https://github.com/Zenodys/ZenDotNet).